ircv3/ircv3-specifications/extensions/extjwt.md

 The command MUST also support a single parameter of a channel name.
 Eg. `EXTJWT #channel`.
 The server MUST then reply with the channel name as its requested_target parameter, the JWT token containing the above claims and also the following claims relevant to the channel at that time:

 * `channel` String; The channel name this token is related to.
-* `joined` Boolean; True if the client that requested this token is joined to the channel.
-* `time_joined` Number; The time in which the user joined the channel.
+* `joined` Number; Unix timestamp of the time in which the client the channel.
+0 if not joined.
 * `modes` []String; An array of the channel modes the client has in this channel.

 The IRC server MUST include the above claims but MAY include any extra claims.